JacoHeuer/Reproducible-Research---Assignment-1/PA1_template.md

 timeMostSteps <- gsub("([0-9]{1,2})([0-9]{2})", "\1:\2", averageStepsPerTimeBlock[mostSteps,'interval'])

+- Steps at: 8:35

 # Imputing missing values:

 1.Total number of missing values in data set

 numMissingValues <- length(which(is.na(activityData$steps)))

+- Number of missing values: 2304

 2.Missing data filled in new data set